alexandre-touret/rest-apis-versioning-workshop/docs/05-conflicts.md

 }
 ```

-You have to inject the ``AuthorRepository`` class in the constructor:
+You must also inject the ``AuthorRepository`` class in the constructor:

 ```java
  public BookService(BookRepository bookRepository,